shorepine/tulipcc/docs/tulip_board.md

 ## Help wanted

 I would love hands on help to make the board better -- routing, placement, part selection, BOM optimization, charging/boost on board, porting to a different EDA program.
-Please file a GitHub pull request or issue to start contributing!
+Please file a GitHub pull request or [chat with us on our discussions page](https://github.com/bwhitman/tulipcc/discussions) to start contributing!